 At the hotel

-Valet parking, yoga yurt, gym, kids’ club, stables, farm, free WiFi throughout.
-In rooms: air-conditioning, free bottled water, tea and coffee kit, TV, DVD player and Auberge bath products.
+Valet parking, yoga yurt, gym, kids’ club, stables, farm, laundry service, free WiFi throughout.
+In rooms: air-conditioning, free bottled water, kettle, Nespresso machine, TV, DVD player and Auberge bath products.

 Our favourite rooms